lmller/codingchallenge/README.md

 Each entry has an ID, you can determine wich quote belongs to whom by checking that ID.

+You can find template react projects in the `/javascript` and `/typescript` folders respectively.

 ---

 You can use your favourite tools.